 - are affordable to HALO and ensure accountability to our donors.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes HALO’s slavery and human trafficking statement for the financial year ending 31 March 2020.
+Our Commitment to the Modern Slavery Statement This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes HALO’s slavery and human trafficking statement for the financial year ending 31 March 2021..
 It has been approved by the Trustees of The HALO Trust and it will be reviewed by them annually.